gagneurlab/drop/docs/source/installation.rst

 Initialize a project
 --------------------
-The demo project can be modified to be used for a new project.
+The config and sample annotation files from the demo project can be modified to be used for a new project.
 Alternatively, a new DROP project can be set up using ``drop init``.

 .. code-block:: bash